andseipa/docu/README.md

 	+ List/read directories dynamically.
 	+ Create (sub-)folders if needed/wanted.
 - Enable docu to read from sdtin.
 	1) To skip subject select.
-		After a while you'd get used to what number represents which subject.

 	2) Filename(?).
 - Prettify interaction.